DeclanChidlow/vale.rocks/src/pages/search.md

 ---
 title: Search
 description: A search page allowing for querying the content of Vale.Rocks and performing full, complex, and rich searches of the content.
-Allows searching through the full managed index of almost my entire web output.
+Allows searching through the full managed index of Declan Chidlow's entire web output, including in publications external to Vale.Rocks.
-og_description: Full site search of Vale.Rocks.
+og_description: Full site search of Vale.Rocks and Declan Chidlow's other output.
 stylesheet: "pages/search.css"
 canonical: /search
 ---